 Mayor takes opportunity to buff accomplishments and boost excitement for Apache Junction’s future

-At the first “State of the City” program, Mayor Jeff Serdy welcomed the community to an evening with city staff, elected officials and dignitaries from the region.
+The city of Apache Junction celebrated its second “State of the City” program on Wednesday evening, February 13, 2019.
+Mayor Jeff Serdy welcomed the community to an evening with city staff, elected officials and dignitaries from the region.

-Those who attended the evening program on Feb.
-7, 2018, were greeted at the entrance of the Apache Junction High School by smartly uniformed members of the Navy JROTC.
-With a click of their heels and a “good evening,” attendees were ushered to the Performing Arts Center’s entrance, where a “meet and greet” was in progress.
+Those who attended the evening program were greeted at the entrance of the Apache Junction High School by smartly uniformed members of the Navy JROTC.
+With a click of their heels and a “good evening,” attendees were ushered to the Performing Arts Center (PAC) entrance, where a “meet and greet” was in progress.
+New this year, was a delicious selection of treats prepared by the EVIT Culinary students and served in their dining room adjacent to the PAC.

-Classical string quartet music by students under the direction of Sandra Lean filled the air, and guests were encouraged to visit with Mayor Serdy, Pinal County Sheriff Mark Lamb, AJPD Chief Thomas Kelly, Pinal County Superintendent Todd House, SFMD Interim Chief Mike Farber, as well as AJUSD Superintendent Krista Anderson and AJHS Principal and Chamber of Commerce Chair Larry LaPrise.
+Classical string quartet music by students under the direction of Sandra Leen filled the air, and guests were encouraged to visit with Mayor Serdy, Pinal County Sheriff Mark Lamb, Pinal County Supervisor Todd House, Justice of the Peace Doug Coleman, as well as AJUSD Superintendent Dr. Krista Anderson.